COSC203 Web, Databases, and Networks

 The Web App

-The final result should look something like the below image.
-We encourage you to be creative with the design of your web application, you will be rewarded for anything experimental or outside of the box.
+The final result should look something like the example solution that is linked below.
+We encourage you to be creative with the design of your web application There will be bonus marks for anything beyond the stated requirements or outside of the box.

 Deliverables

-Your project should be stored in the department’s GitLab server, altitude.otago.ac.nz.
-Your site should be hosted using cspages on GitLab.
-Ensure your repository is private and add Reuben Crimp (crire90p) as a Reporter (not Guest).
+Your project should be stored in the School of Computing’s GitLab server, altitude.otago.ac.nz.
+Your site should be hosted using cspages on GitLab using the GitLab Pages feature.
+Ensure your repository is private and add Mark George (geoma48p) as a Reporter (not Guest).

 We will validate academic integrity with plagiarism detection software.
-So, make sure your git repo is set to private.
+So, make sure your Git repo is set to private.
 If there are any false positives, we will manually inspect git logs to determine provenance.
+Your Git repository should show a history of you working on the project throughout the semester — having only one or two large commits is not acceptable, and will result in mark deductions.

 The Report